bluejellyfish83/AI-app/README.md

 4. Deploy

 `app/api/chat` and `app/api/cron/summarize` use **Node.js runtime** (needed for reliable async DB writes after streaming). `app/api/models` uses **Edge Runtime** for low-latency model list proxying.

+---

+## Known Limitations

+- **Bulk delete slowness**: Deleting many conversations in rapid succession may temporarily exhaust the Supabase connection pool (free tier has ~60 concurrent connections, each cascade delete uses one).
+This self-resolves within a few seconds.
+Not an issue for normal usage.